 Ed lets us exercise until we are exhausted.

 Ed says we exercise with the most energy ever!

 Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as exercise, envelope, and egg.

-- Barbell (paper towel tube or rolled up paper with the letters E and e attached to each end)
+- Barbell (paper towel tube or rolled up paper)

 Activity: Exercise with Energy

-- Place the picture cards in an envelope at the other end of the room.
+- Place the picture cards in an envelope at one end of the room.